Abbad II al-Mu'tadid: Life

 Al-Muʿtadid expanded his territory by conquering numerous Islamic taifas (independent principalities), including those of Mértola (1044–45), Huelva (1051), Algeciras (1055), Ronda (1065) and Arcos (1069).
-In 1053, he invited a number of minor Berber princes from the south to his palace in Seville, suffocating them to death by treating them to an open steam bath, having first sealed up all of the openings in the bathhouse.
 He also fought against the Zirids of Granada and the Aftasids of Badajoz, but with no conclusive results.
 In 1063, when Ferdinand I appeared with an army on the outskirts of Seville, Al-Muʿtadid was forced to acknowledge his suzerainty and to pay him tribute.

 Al-Muʿtadid died in 1069 and was succeeded by his son, al-Mu'tamid ibn Abbad.